LowellObservatory/Locus/_docs/LOCUS Requirements and Design.md

 ### Introduction

-There is a current need for a new software system that will control of the detectors used in the instruments at the DCT, write complete FITS files on disk, and provide telescope focusing and guiding capabilities.
+There is a current need for a new software system that will control the detectors used in the instruments at the DCT, write complete FITS files on disk, and provide telescope focusing and guiding capabilities.
 The old LOIS system is difficult to understand, poorly documented, contains a lot of unused legacy code, nobody at Lowell knows its internals, and